Most people have established a number of different pensions linked to various jobs over their working lives.

 When you reach your 55th birthday (It is intended that the minimum pension age will increase to 57 from 2028), you’re free to start withdrawing money from your SIPP.

-You can usually take up to 25% of the value of your pot tax free and the rest of your withdrawals will be taxed as income at your marginal rate of tax.
+You can usually take up to 25% of the value of your pot tax free - subject to an overall limit of £268,275 in most cases - and the rest of your withdrawals will be taxed as income at your marginal rate of tax.
 Alternatively, you can use some or all of your pension to provide you with an annuity to provide a guaranteed income for life.

 SIPPs work much the same way as other personal pensions.
 You can either add money (contributions) each month or make single payments as and when you like.